A Boot Camp Guide to a Good Night’s Rest

 As anyone in the military can tell you, being exhausted can really get you to sleep fast!
 A good workout regardless of what situation you are in can improve sleep by allowing your body and your brain to get exhausted.
 Working out is also a great stress reliever and in the result, you no longer worry as much about your daily activities.
 There is still a lot of conversation currently taking place of how exercise affects sleep but the consensus is that exercise helps you get to sleep faster and produces a more quality sleep.
 I personally highly recommend some yoga before sleep because it involves some stretching which also can help get you to bed.

-Not only does getting a good work out during the day help you sleep but eating healthy good foods can as well.
+Not only does getting a good workout during the day help you sleep but eating healthy good foods can as well.
 As we all know foods that are high in tryptophan can really improve sleep onset.
 The reason for this is that tryptophan foods improve acetylcholine which is a neurotransmitter important to sleep.
 Foods that improve sleep also contain serotonin and GABA.
-Oddly enough here is a list of foods that will improve all of those at once, nuts, seeds, tofu, cheese, red meat, chicken, turkey, fish, oats, beans, lentils, and eggs.
-Eat more of those.
+Foods that will improve all of those at once are nuts, seeds, tofu, cheese, red meat, chicken, turkey, fish, oats, beans, lentils, and eggs.
+Eat more of those during the day and try not to eat anything a few hours before going to bed.

 TURN OFF THE LIGHTS!

 Put away your phones, tablets, and lights.
 Your nightlight may make you feel better about walking around at night and going to the bathroom without breaking something, but it’s doing no favors to your sleep.
 The slightest amount of light can stop the production of melatonin in your brain and reduce that wonderful sleep aid.
-This has even been shown to be effective through your eyelids.
-This means that you must reduce the amount of light that goes into your eyes while you are going to bed as much as possible.
 A pure dark room will do wonders for your sleep hygiene.

 Better Sleep for Everyone

+I may have used some examples of getting better rest that I used while being in the military but that doesn’t mean that they won’t work for you.
+In fact, they should work better.
 No matter who you are or where you come from you can take some of these tools and use them for yourself.
-I used them while I was on deployment and though I could never 100% have the perfect situation for sleep, I could improve my chances for a better nights rest.
+I used them while I was on deployment and though I still had nights where it was hard to sleep, I did greatly improve my chances for a better night’s rest.
 I believe that you can too.